iamieht/launch-school-python/Notes/launch_school/PY100/1_Data_Types.md

 # Intro

+## Some definitions first

+* **Abstraction** ensures that users don't need to know what's happening under the hood.
+* **Unicode** is a character set that lets computers work with almost any language.
+* **[ASCII](https://www.ascii-code.com/ASCII)** is a character set that contains 128 characters consisting of:
+    * The English letters (A-Z and a-z)
+    * The 10 Arabic numerals (0-9)
+    * almost 3-dozen control characters like line feeds and carriage returns
+    * almost 3-dozen punctuation characters and symbols

 * Data in any programming language has different data types.
 * Data types determined what and what not can be done with the data.
 * Everything with a value in Python is an **object**.
 Each **object** has an associated **data type** or **type**, which has an associated **class**.